fryagbye/tinderboxwithquarto/README.md

 2. Index.qmd

     In the quarto book format, **only one index.qmd is required**,  `$IsIndexqmd` of index.qmd is set to `true`.
-You can make the note for index.qmd with the pIndexQmd rototype.
+You can make the note for index.qmd with the pIndexQmd Prototype.

 ## Special Notes Prototype